honeinc/emit-bindings/README.md

 * Allow clicks on file inputs
 * Fix an issue with isPropagationStopped
 * Fix an issue with preventing defaults on bubbled events
+* Fix an issue with checkbox/radio and prevent default

 0.0.5
 -----